top of page

 A Brief History

-Early on, AADT threw its support behind Democratic candidates Ann Richards for Governor and Dan Morales for Attorney General, hosting its first fundraiser in Houston.
-They both went on to victorious campaigns, signaling the rising influence of the AANHPI community in Texas politics.
+In its early years, AADT supported Democratic candidates Ann Richards for Governor and Dan Morales for Attorney General, hosting its first fundraiser in Houston.
+Both were elected, and the organization established an early presence within Texas Democratic politics.

-The TDP officially recognized AADT as its AANHPI caucus, making it the sole representative of AANHPI communities in the state.
-Judy Lee herself became one of the first appointees of Governor Richards, serving on the State Board of Accountancy.
-Robert Gee went on to serve as Chairman of the Public Utility Commission under Governor Richards before joining the Clinton Administration, and Gordon Quan served on the Houston City Council and as the city's Mayor Pro Tem.
+The Texas Democratic Party (TDP) later formally recognized AADT as its AANHPI caucus, designiating it as the official representative body within the state party structure.
+Members of the founding generation went on to serve in public roles.
+Judy Lee was appointed by Governor Richards to the State Board of Accountancy.
+Robert Gee served as Chairman of the Public Utility Commission before joining the Clinton Administration.
+In 1999, Gordon Quan was elected to the Houston City Council and later served as Mayor Pro Tem.

-The 2006 Texas Democratic State Convention in Fort Worth marked a historic milestone: AANHPIs were elected to the State Democratic Executive Committee (SDEC) for the first time*.
-Farrukh Shamsi (Senate District 7) and Arif Gafur (SD 17) became SDEC members, and thanks to the advocacy of Mini Timmaraju (then-President of AADT, now a leading reproductive rights advocate) and AJ Durrani (then-Vice President), party rules were amended to include two perpetual add-on members from the AANHPI caucus.
-As a result, Mini and AJ officially joined the SDEC, representing the caucus.
+A milestone came at the 2006 Texas Democratic State Convention in Fort Worth, when AANHPIs were elected to the State Democratic Executive Committee (SDEC) for the first time*.
+Farrukh Shamsi (Senate District 7) and Arif Gafur (SD 17) were elected, and through the advocacy of Mini Timmaraju, then AADT President, and AJ Durrani, then Vice President, party rules were amended to include two perpetual add-on members from the AANHPI caucus, formalizing representation within party leadership.

 *The SDEC carries out the work of the party across Texas, composed of leaders from the state's 38 congressional districts elected at each convention, along with caucus representatives and party officers.